-PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100
+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E

 An introductory course in criminal investigations.
 The nature of investigations, fingerprint classification, the role of the laboratory, and specific offense investigation will be explored.
 The class will also discuss interview and interrogation and search and seizure techniques.
 (3 lec hrs.)